NoraH2004/adv-absa/video-script.md

 -------------
 ### Method Step 3 – Modification Methods

-We designed three attack methods, namely Leetspeak, misspellings, and falsely placed punctuation marks.
+We designed three attack methods, namely Leetspeak, misspellings, and misplaced punctuation marks.

 Different variations of word-, or character level-based perturbations have been proposed in the literature.
 Examples include replacing, deleting, swapping, or inserting words or characters.
 By design, we have opted for perturbation methods on the character level since they most likely do not alter an input sequence’s semantic meaning or grammar.